AtheraSage/.github/profile/README.md

+Conversational Robotics That Respect Sacred Trust.
+Privacy-First by Design.

+ATHERA is a privacy-anchored, open-source robotics initiative developing soulful, embodied AI companions that operate entirely on user-owned data.
+We are committed to local inferencing, transparency, and open collaboration — not as marketing, but as a mission.
+Our ultimate goal is to pioneer emotionally intelligent robotic agents that can counsel, teach, support, and inspire—without ever violating trust.

 🧭 Core Principles

 Privacy is the core, not a feature — all user data is stored and processed locally.
 No telemetry, no silent analytics, no cloud dependency.
 Fully open-source from hardware to firmware to UI.